How to Have Diversity Conversations with Kids

 Instead, to get your point across, it’s best to have meaningful conversations when your child has the option of looking straight ahead (i.e., when you’re in the car together, or on a walk, or cooking, or watching T.V., etc.).

-But do maintain the option of looking at each other if parts of the conversation warrant comfort from you.
+But do maintain the option of looking at each other if parts of the conversation warrant empathy and comfort from you.
 For example, if you’re driving in your car together and looking straight ahead, you can avoid looking at each other when parts of the conversation are uncomfortable.
 But you can always turn your heads to look at each other when you feel like your child needs your emotional support.

-Conversations with kids rule #2 - Wait for the right time
+Diversity conversations with kids rule #2 - Wait for the right time